 Look at our request page to contact us about an image request.

-Your free membership must be applied for and activated before files can be downloaded.
+Membership must be applied for and activated before files can be downloaded.

 If you have successfully applied for membership and are having trouble downloading please contact us with details, so we can help resolve the matter.